Reinforcement Learning for Joint Optimization of Multiple Rewards: Introduction

 The proposed model-based algorithm uses posterior sampling with Dirichlet distribution.
 We show that the proposed algorithm converges to an optimal point when the joint objective function is Lipschitz continuous.
 Since the optimal policy is a stochastic policy, policy search space is not-finite.
 We show that the problem is convex under a certain class of functions and can be efficiently solved.
-In case of max-min or min-max fairness, this becomes a linear programming optimization problem.
-In addition, we show that the proposed algorithm achieves a regret bound sub-linear in the number of time-steps and number of agents.
-This regret bound characterizes the gap between the optimal objective and the objective achieved by the algorithm in $T$ time-steps.
-We show a regret bound of $\Tilde{O}(\sqrt{\frac{K}{T}})$, where $K, T$ denotes the number of agents, and time steps, respectively.
+In setups where the joint objective function is max-min, the setup reduces to a linear programming optimization problem.
+In addition, we show that the proposed algorithm achieves a regret bound sub-linear in the number of time-steps and number of objectives.
+To obtain the regret bound, we use a Bellman error based analysis to analyze stochastic policies.
+The Bellman error quantifies the difference in rewards for deviating from the true MDP for one step and then following the true MDP thereafter.
+Using this analysis, our regret bound characterizes the gap between the optimal objective and the objective achieved by the algorithm in $T$ time-steps.
+We show a regret bound of { $\Tilde{O}\left(KDS\sqrt{\frac{A}{T}}\right)$}, where $K, T$ denotes the number of objectives, and time steps, respectively.

 The proposed model-free algorithm can be easily implemented using deep neural networks for any differentiable objective function.
-Further, we note that the reward functions of the different agents can be very different, and can optimize different metrics for the agents.
-As long as there is a joint objective function, the different agents can make decisions to optimize this function and achieve the optimal decision at convergence.
+Further, we note that the reward functions of the different objectives can be very different, and can optimize different metrics for the objectives.
+As long as there is a joint objective function, the different objectives can make decisions to optimize this function and achieve the optimal decision at convergence.

-The proposed framework works for any number of agents, while is novel even for a single agent ($K=1$).
+The proposed framework works for any number of objectives, while is novel even for a single agent ($K=1$).
 In this case, the agent wishes to optimize a non-linear concave function of the average reward.
 Since this function is not assumed to be monotone, optimizing the function is not equivalent to optimizing the average reward.
 For any general non-linear concave function, regret bound is analyzed for model-based case.